 Your employer is required to describe their recruitment efforts on the Employer Declaration Form (see section 6.4), even if you are currently working for your employer in B.C.
-Your employer may be asked to provide evidence of a genuine and bona fide effort to recruit from the domestic labour market.
+Your employer may be asked to provide evidence of a genuine and bona fide effort to recruit Canadian citizens and/or permanent residents living in British Columbia for your offered position.

-Failure to demonstrate that genuine and bona fide efforts were made to recruit from the local labour market which led to your job offer, or failure to provide sufficiently compelling reasons why the recruitment requirement should be considered to have been met, may result in the refusal of your application.
+Failure to demonstrate that genuine and bona fide efforts were made to recruit from the local labour market which led to your job offer, or failure to provide sufficiently compelling reasons why the recruitment requirement should be considered to have been met, or the failure to demonstrate that an adequate level of scrutiny was exercised when verifying the qualifications of all potential candidates, may result in the refusal of your application.